dell/csm-docs/content/docs/resiliency/_index.md

 User applications can have problems if you want their Pods to be resilient to node failure.
 This is especially true of those deployed with StatefulSets that use PersistentVolumeClaims.
 Kubernetes guarantees that there will never be two copies of the same StatefulSet Pod running at the same time and accessing storage.
 Therefore, it does not clean up StatefulSet Pods if the node executing them fails.

-For the complete discussion and rationale, go to https://github.com/kubernetes/community and search for the pod-safety.md file (path: contributors/design-proposals/storage/pod-safety.md).
+For the complete discussion and rationale, you can read the [pod-safety design proposal](https://github.com/kubernetes/design-proposals-archive/blob/main/storage/pod-safety.md).

 For more background on the forced deletion of Pods in a StatefulSet, please visit [Force Delete StatefulSet Pods](https://kubernetes.io/docs/tasks/run-application/force-delete-stateful-set-pod/#:~:text=In%20normal%20operation%20of%20a,1%20are%20alive%20and%20ready).

 ## CSM for Resiliency High-Level Description